Dronecode/utm-adapter/spec/README.md

 _Signaling:_
 - (OpenAPI) Ground control station requests traffic information from UTM service provider.
+  The ground control station specifies the format it will accept: _mavlink_ (default) or _asterix_.
 - (OpenAPI) UTM service provider responds with endpoint information.
+  If the UTM service provider does not support the requested format, it will respond with an error (415).

 _Session management:_
 - The aforementioned endpoint would be a QUIC endpoint with QUIC datagram support enabled.